 Kuala Lumpur is not an instant charmer.
-Dirty, smelly, hot and (sometimes) smoggy, it seemed to be relegated to just a transit hub to other destinations.
-Is this a negative review?
-Not at all – keep reading!
-Then you discover the food, and the people, and the charm.
-Now, I think it’s one of the … More Why Kuala Lumpur might be my favourite transit city
+Dirty, smelly, hot and (sometimes) smoggy, for many people it falls into the category of just a transit hub to other destinations.
+I’ve visited KL many times, whether it be on a holiday, or as part of a layover, and I’ve grown more and more in love with … More Why Kuala Lumpur might be my favourite transit city

 The first week of a round-the-world trip.
 I knew something big and exciting lay ahead of me.
 I was free from work and responsibility and my savings were at their maximum.
 But that first week, I had a funny feeling of directionlessness.
 Am I spending too much?
 Not enough?
-Am I making the most of … More An artist’s guide to Batu Caves
+Am I making the most of this?

 I woke up yesterday in Melaka, 2-3 hours south of KL.
 ‘Historic Melaka’ is a mix of the various colonial rules that have fought for control over the town over hundreds of years.
 The end result was a charming, colourful town, dotted with Portugese forts, Dutch churches with British renovations, Chinese temples and Indian cuisine.